 - Programme leader:

 - Key fact:

-- Accredited by the Nursing and Midwifery Council (NMC), this course will lead to registration with the NMC as a learning disabilities nurse.
-Along with the practical focus of the course, our local connections and strong links with employers lead many graduates to receive more than one job offer.
+- The practical focus of the course, our local connections and strong employer links mean many graduates receive more than one job offer.

 Watch: The learning and teaching experience

 The optional modules listed are those that are most likely to be available, but they may be subject to change.